OlukaDenis/Muvi/README.md

-# TMDb
+# Muvi: The Movie Guide

-**Muvi** is an app displays detailed information on Movies and TV Shows App based on The Movie Database [API](https://developers.themoviedb.org/3).
+This is an app that displays detailed information on Movies and TV Shows App based on The Movie Database [API](https://developers.themoviedb.org/3).

 ## Features